rhel-labs/learn-katacoda/sql-server-ubi/step1.md

 There are 3 terminal tabs that will be used in this lab - a terminal on the container host (indicated by *Terminal*), a terminal where we will run the SQL Server container (indicated by *Terminal SQL Server*), and a terminal where we will run the SQL Server client tools (indicated by *Terminal SQL Client*).

-In this lab, we will be spinning up 2 instances of SQL Server in a container.
+In this lab, we will be spinning up 2 instances of SQL Server, each running in a container.

 On the host system, create a directory to persist the SQL Server database, log and secrets for database instance 1 (or *DB1* in short)